 If you really want to make a night of it, book tickets for one of the many boats that offer fireworks cruises.
 Click here for more details.

-NOTE: The official schedule for this event has yet to be provided for 2022, but there are indications that they still have plans to bring it back this year.
+NOTE: The official schedule for this event has yet to be provided for 2023 but they say they are posting the schedule soon.